supercooldave/supercooldave.github.io/2017/STS/index.md

  * The system MUST be a web information system --- a web front end connected to a server with a database --- or a smart phone app.
 The database will probably contain users and products, for instance.
  * If the system is a web app, it MUST provide a responsive interface, that is, it must automatically adapt to desktop and mobile devices.
  * The system MUST support user accounts, automated user registration, and logging in, along with the appropriate security support.
 The service provided by the system MUST be connected to user accounts, and allow users to connect to each other.
 Administrator log in and associated functionality MUST be provided.
  *  The system MUST have a social component (social involvement, social engineering).
 The system MUST utilise the connections between users.
 This COULD be realised by having the system connect via a social networking API to Facebook  or Twitter.
  * The system MUST be involve some technical challenges.
  * The system SHOULD  be based on a (somewhat) realistic business idea.
  * The system does not have to be original (almost anything that you could think of is on the web anyway), but it SHOULD have some original aspect.
  * The system SHOULD present an attractive user interface to ``regular'' users.
  * The system COULD source data from the web.
  * The system COULD be, in part, a mashup or integration of other services.
  * The system COULD support and utilise geolocation, perhaps with Google Maps or Open Street Map integration.
  * The system COULD generate a lot of data that could be useful and interesting to analyse.
  * The system COULD provide support to visualise the data generated, using existing visualisation tools.
  * You MUST think big.

-# JUNK BELOW

-Perhaps you could ask yourselves \emph{What is missing in your lives?}%
+Perhaps you could ask yourselves _What is missing in your lives?_
-\footnote{We asked ourselves that question, but more software wasn't the answer.}
 Allow the following keywords to guide you: social software, crowd sourcing, human computation, volunteer computation, ...